Eventual-Inc/Daft/kubernetes-ops/README.md

 # Provisioning resources on Kubernetes

 We use Terraform to provision our EKS cluster, node pool resources and permissioning.
-However, for more dynamic provisioning of applications on the cluster itself, we rely on Helm charts and Kubernetes YAML resource definitions.
+However, for more dynamic provisioning of applications on the cluster itself, we rely on the Helm and Kustomize configurations we store here in `kubernetes-ops`.

-## Permissioning
+## Kubernetes Permissioning

 For providing our Daft pods with the appropriate permissions, we rely on [IAM roles for service accounts (IRSA)](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html).